 - Good build quality.

-- Can hold much more than specified weight (if distributed correctly).
+- Can hold much more than the specified weight (if distributed correctly).

 - Can wrap around a camera for easy and convenient transportation.